constellation-daq/Constellation/docs/application_development/howtos/port_eudaq.md

 Moreover, the attempt to read configuration keys without default value will automatically emit a `MissingKeyError` exception if the respective key is not present in the configuration.

+## Compatibility with EUDAQ File Format

+Constellation provides the `EudaqNativeWriter` satellite which is capable of storing data in a EUDAQ2-compatible file format.
+In order for satellite data to be correctly interpreted for storage, some [BOR flags](../../operator_guide/concepts/data.md#begin-of-run--end-of-run-messages) need to be set when sending the data.
+The details are provided in the [documentation of the EudaqNativeWriter satellite](../../satellites/EudaqNativeWriter.md).